Nosgoroth/DanbooruNoteRenderer/readme.md

 To limit accesses to Danbooru API, the JSON results of the API calls as well as the original downloaded images are kept in a folder named `cache`.
 Delete it to redownload things, or use the images there if you want to composite a better typeset by combining them with the rendered image and some manual touches.

+## FAQ

-## It's slow!
+### It's slow!

 Yyyyep.
 Calling the `wkhtmltoimage` binary to render the html of each and every note will do that.
+Then again, it doesn't bother me too much.

+### Hyphenation?

+That would be cool, yes.
+My `wkhtmltoimage` binary isn't listening to `hyphens: auto;`, though, so if you have a better idea, please go ahead and pull request.

+### Maybe check for textbox overlapping?

+Certainly a possibility, and I considered it, but this was a three hour project to render a pool because I couldnt be bothered to manually typeset it myself.
+You could definitely do something with the coordinates in `DanbooruPost.renderNotes`.
+Don't let me stop you.